 Reserve Component R3 I-Stops

-NMPS is the primary hub for demobilization.
+NMPS Norfolk is the primary hub for demobilization.
 It used to include some of the training and gear recovery now offered at WTP, as well as medical screening checks required by law for de-mobilizing IA Sailors.
-AC Sailors accomplishing these requirements are no longer proceeding to NMPS as an I-Stop.
+AC Sailors accomplishing these requirements at WTP are no longer proceeding to NMPS as an I-Stop.
 RC Sailors, however, must continue to demobilize through NMPS in order to receive RC specific training on continuation of military healthcare and other benefits, complete medical evaluations, and to attend TAP class as legally required by the VOW/VEI act.

 - All the NMPS pre-mobilization and demobilization briefs are available here.